 The Transplant House of Cleveland board is comprised of very committed volunteers, each of whom has been touched by organ transplantation and the special patients and family members whose lives are changed by that gift of life.
 With many hundreds of families coming to Cleveland each year for evaluation and surgery, each of us believes it is time for Cleveland to create its own home-away-from-home for transplant patients and their families.

-ART THOMSON, Treasurer.
+ART THOMSON, President.
 For more than 25 years, Art Thomson has been working in healthcare – most of this time in organ transplantation.
 Art has shown tremendous support for all local donation-related initiatives at both Lifebanc and within the Cleveland Clinic Health System.
 Currently, the Administrator for the Digestive Disease Institute and the Transplant Center at Cleveland Clinic, Art recently served as Treasurer for the United Network for Organ Sharing (UNOS).

-GORDON R. BOWEN, is the Chief Executive Officer for Lifebanc, the organ and tissue recovery agency serving Northeast Ohio.
+GORDON R. BOWEN, Vice President.
+Gordon is the Chief Executive Officer for Lifebanc, the organ and tissue recovery agency serving Northeast Ohio.
 He has spent most of his career in the organ and tissue donation and transplantation industry serving in a variety of roles.
 Bowen, a certified Procurement Transplant Coordinator and Medical Technologist, serves on a variety of state, regional and national advisory boards and committees related to organ and tissue donation and transplantation.

 Click Here to read about Gordon's involvement in his own words

-JOANMARIE BUTTON, has both a personal and professional passion for Transplant House of Cleveland.
+JOANMARIE BUTTON, Secretary.
+Joanmarie has both a personal and professional passion for Transplant House of Cleveland.
 Currently the Family Services Manager at the Ronald McDonald House of Cleveland, a 37-bedroom home-away-from-home for families of pediatric patients, she has 19 years of experience in managing hospitality housing.
 Joanmarie and other family members have received organ transplants at the Cleveland Clinic, and she has provided online support to kidney transplant patients and families coming from out of town.
 Her previous work experience was in corporate human resources and professional relations.

 BRIDGET COUGEVAN HOWARD serves as the Executive Director of the Institutional Review Board at the Cleveland Clinic, which protects the rights, safety and welfare of individuals recruited to participate in research activities.
 Bridget was previously an attorney specializing in health law at a local law firm, and was associate counsel in the Law Department at the Cleveland Clinic Foundation.